Paul Dans

 Paul Edouard Dans (born 1968/1969) is an American lawyer, political operative and politician, who briefly served as Chief of Staff to the Office of Personnel Management in President Trump's first administration.
-He is currently running in the 2026 United States Senate election in South Carolina, challenging Lindsey Graham.

-A Republican, he is best known for leading Project 2025, the Heritage Foundation's 2025 presidential transition project intended to reshape the United States federal government to reflect right-wing policies.
+A Republican, he is best known for leading Project 2025, the Heritage Foundation's 2025 presidential transition project intended to enact conservative policy through the federal government.
 Prior to entering politics, Dans was a lawyer.

+Dans was a candidate in the 2026 United States Senate election in South Carolina, challenging Lindsey Graham in the Republican primary, before dropping out of the race and endorsing Mark Lynch on Friday April 10th.

 Early life and education

 Dans spent his childhood just north of Baltimore, Maryland.
 He attended Dulaney High School, where he played sports and was on the debate team.
 Dans received a Bachelor of Science with a major in economics and a Master of City Planning from the Massachusetts Institute of Technology (MIT).
 At MIT, he played on the lacrosse team and was selected as a CoSIDA Academic All-America athlete.
 Dans’s thesis focused on the redevelopment of industrial parks, such as the Brooklyn Navy Yard.

 Dans worked at architecture and planning firms before attending law school at the University of Virginia (UVA), where he was president of the law school's Federalist Society chapter.
 During his time at UVA Law, Dans spent one year living and studying law in Paris, where in 1996 he received a certificate in French Law from the University of Paris II Pantheon-Assas.
 He later practiced law in New York City.